caneryalcin/CatchTheBall/README.md

 Brown ball gives you some points.

-Red ball take your one life.
+Red ball takes your one life.

-Green ball help you to gain one life.
+Green ball helps you to gain one life.

 Red-Blue ball makes red ball smaller.